jbg/cloud-seed/README.md

 | `permissions` | The mode that files should be created with, specified as an octal string.
 Defaults to `0644`.
 If the file already exists, **cloud-seed** will not change its mode. |
 | `append` | If `true`, the `content` will be appended to the file if it already exists.
 If `false` (the default), the file will be truncated before the content is written. |

+## Note about sensitive data

+The user data on cloud systems is not generally appropriate for the storage of sensitive data, and therefore tools like **cloud-seed** (or cloud-init) should not be used to seed credentials or other sensitive data onto servers.
+Use functionality such as instance roles and temporary credentials to grant permissions to servers.

 ## Supported data sources

 **cloud-seed** can currently fetch user data from the metadata servers of: